 Sometimes, when the kids are cooped up inside, boredom strikes, especially in the winter.
 That’s why you should take them to Bounce Town, where they can release their energy by having an adventure through a series of bounce houses.
 The facility is suited for children ages 12 and younger, and there are additional activity stations where kids can learn motor and social skills.
 Bringing a toddler?
 The indoor play center has its own designated Wee Town for them to enjoy.
 Another exciting place to take the kids is Children’s Museum of Southern Minnesota (360° virtual tour) , where a two-story indoor playground awaits them.
 Children especially love the Tree of Forts, where they can show off their climbing skills.
 Or let your kids’ dream of being a future builder come to life at Coughlan Quarry, a construction zone at the museum with safe building props.
 Other exhibits include Grow It Gallery and Play Porch (for toddlers).
 Don’t miss out on some of the scheduled events at the museum like storytelling nights and a bookmobile visit.

 4. For shopping

-Check things off your wish list at some of Mankato’s fabulous boutique stores and antique shops.
-You’ll enjoy shopping at stores like Salvage Sisters (best for antique furniture), PRIMP Boutique (affordable wear) and Whimsy and Weathered (home decor).
-To find everything you need within a few steps, you can’t go wrong at the indoor River Hills Mall, where popular retail chains and smaller boutique shops are all under one roof.
+We all know a little retail therapy goes a long way and we are happy to say Greater Mankato serves as a retail destination for southern Minnesota.
+We offer hundreds of stores ranging from large national retailers to quant local shops.
+You’ll enjoy shopping at Minnesota favorites including Mainstream Boutique as well as other local shops Blue Sky Mercantile, Neutral Groundz and so much more!
+To find everything you need within a few steps, you can’t go wrong at the indoor River Hills Mall where popular retail chains and smaller boutique shops are all under one roof.
 And while you’re there, treat yourself to that movie you’ve been wanting to see at Cinemark Movies 8 located on the premises.